-Figure 6 Figure 6 to Figure 8 show the long-term renewal investment required based on the expected asset life for Council's bridges and pipes.
+Figure 6 to Figure 9 (see page 126) show the longterm renewal investment required based on the expected asset life for Council's bridges and pipes.
 Council needs to be very mindful of these types of assets when forecasting future renewal needs because they will generate the most change in the demand for renewal investment.
 However, this is most relevant beyond the period of this Strategy.
 For the period of the Strategy, Council expects the renewal of short life assets to continue much the same as recent times, effectively creating a stable baseline for renewal investment that bridges and pipes will add to in the future.
 Council needs to plan well ahead of time in order to manage and fund this big step up in renewal activity.